As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 Are you ready to hike High Junk Peak in Hong Kong?

-Thank you for reading my High Junk Peak hiking post
+Thank you for reading my High Junk Peak hiking itinerary

 Hong Kong Island Hikes